 - Drain the water and grind the chillies with garlic to a fine paste adding little water if necessary.

-- Reduce heat and add chilli garlic paste, soy sauce, vinegar, sugar, salt and pepper, stir to combine with the vegetables.
+- Reduce heat and add, soy sauce, vinegar, sugar, salt and pepper, stir to combine with the vegetables.
 Add the cooked noodles and mix well using tongs.
 Stir fry until the noodles are coated well with the sauce.

 - Garnish with spring onions and serve hot.

-- You can substitute the chilli garlic paste with 1.5 tbsp store bought chilli sauce but I highly recommend making it yourself
+- You can substitute the chilli garlic paste with 1.5 tablespoon store bought chilli sauce but I highly recommend making it yourself.
+I used Kashmiri Red Chillies for this recipe which have more colour than heat